ROI from Findability: How Knowledge Management Unlocks Business Value of Content Management

 When we ask them what ROI they get from their CM investments, we get a surprised look.
 “CM is not about ROI, it is a required investment,” they say.
 “Every enterprise must have a CM strategy and process.”
-But they have never really thought about quantifying the business benefits of CM.
+But they have never really thought about quantifying the business benefits of Content Management.
 Maybe, they are able to deliver better quality content to their audience.
 But they are not sure; they do know that they are able to manage content assets more efficiently.

 When we persist and ask them, “Do you know how your employees and customers actually use all this content?
 Can they find the content they need?
 What content do they find useful?
 Are there gaps in what content they are looking for and what you are delivering?” they are convinced that you are a spy of the CFO, someone who wants to squeeze ROI out of an IT project.

-KM makes CM investment pay off
+Knowledge Management makes Content Management investment pay off

-KM solutions also store and analyze usage (successful and failed sessions, user feedback, etc.) to provide adaptive feedback and automated suggestions through reports and triggered process workflows to content authors and access method developers.
+Modern KM solutions also store and analyze usage (successful and failed sessions, user feedback, etc.) to provide adaptive feedback and automated suggestions through reports and triggered process workflows to content authors and access method developers.
 This dynamic feedback and measurement process helps keep the content fresh and focus authors on the most pressing user needs, determined through detailed access pattern profiling.